 - 3 medium leeks, cleaned and sliced, white and light green parts only (see How to Clean Leeks)

 - 1 teaspoon dried tarragon (can sub thyme)

 - 4 teaspoons dry vermouth or dry white wine (optional)

 - 4 lemon wedges

-3 Place the salmon filled foil packets on a baking sheet and place in the oven in the middle rack.
-Bake until the salmon is just cooked through, about 10 to 12 minutes.
+Place the salmon filled foil packets on a baking sheet and place in the oven in the middle rack.
+Bake at 375°F (190°C) about 12 to 15 minutes, or until just barely cooked through.

 Sprinkle with lemon juice to serve or serve with lemon wedges.